Sovići and Doljani killings

-The Sovići and Doljani killings refers to war crimes committed against Bosniaks by Croatian Defence Forces (HVO) on 17 April 1993, and afterwards in the villages of Doljani and Sovići.
+On 17 April 1993 and afterwards, the Croatian Defence Forces (HVO) committed war crimes against Bosnian Muslims in the villages of Doljani and Sovići.

-According to the ICTY, Croat/HVO forces attacked the villages of Doljani and Sovići, about 50 kilometers north of Mostar in the morning on 17 April 1993.
-The attack was part of a larger Croatian Defence Forces offensive aimed at taking Jablanica, the main Bosnian Muslim dominated town in the area.
+According to the ICTY, Croat/HVO forces attacked the villages of Doljani and Sovići, about 50 kilometres north of Mostar in the morning on 17 April 1993.
+The attack was part of a larger Croatian Defence Forces offensive aimed at taking Jablanica, the area's main Bosnian Muslim dominated town.
 The HVO commanders had calculated that they needed two days to take Jablanica.
-Sovići's geopolitical location was of strategic significance for the HVO as it was en route to Jablanica.
+Sovići's geopolitical location was strategically significant for the HVO as it was en route to Jablanica.
 For the Bosnian Army, it was a gateway to the plateau of Risovac, which could create conditions for further progression towards the Adriatic coast.